 - First, download a copy of Disk Maker from the official website.

-- Choose a version according to your need.
-To make USB installer for macOS Mojave, download Disk Maker X 8.
+- Choose a version as per your requirement.
+For example, if you want make USB installer for macOS Catalina 10.15, download Disk Maker X 9.

 - I use an MacBook Pro with High Sierra.
 Hence, I’m downloading disk maker X 7.